 The study measured remission, which is the state where the depression is almost gone and the person is functioning well.

-The team found 50% of the participants hit remission, and more than 80% had some good clinical response, even if they didn’t reach remission.
+The team found that 50% of the participants hit remission, and more than 80% had some good clinical response, even if they didn’t reach remission.

 The team is currently investigating federal sources to help support further studies.